ashnak7994/customer-behavior-analysis/README.md

 The objective is to identify customer purchasing patterns, product preferences, revenue trends, and customer segments to support data-driven business decisions.

 ---
+# 🎯 Business Problem

+A retail company wants to better understand customer shopping behavior to improve business performance.
+The company needs answers to questions such as:

+- Which product categories generate the highest revenue?
+- Which customer age groups contribute the most sales?
+- What percentage of customers are subscribers?
+- Which shipping methods are most popular?
+- How do customer reviews vary across products?
+- What insights can help improve customer engagement and sales?

+By analyzing customer purchase data, the business can make informed decisions on marketing strategies, inventory planning, and customer retention.

 # 📂 Dataset